 CloudHSM has both physical and logical tamper detection and response mechanisms that trigger key deletion (zeroization) of the hardware.
 The hardware is designed to detect tampering if its physical barrier is breached.
-HSM instances are also protected against brute-force login attacks.
-After a fixed number of unsuccessful attempts to access an HSM with Crypto Officer (CO) credentials, the HSM instance will lock the CO out.
+HSMs are also protected against brute-force login attacks.
+After a fixed number of unsuccessful attempts to access an HSM with Crypto Officer (CO) credentials, the HSM will lock the CO out.
 Similarly, after a fixed number of unsuccessful attempts to access an HSM with Crypto User (CU) credentials, the user will be locked and must be unlocked by a CO.

 Q: What happens in case of failure?

 Amazon monitors and maintains the HSM and network for availability and error conditions.
 If an HSM fails or loses network connectivity, the HSM will be automatically replaced.
 You can check the health of an individual HSM using the CloudHSM API, SDK, or CLI Tools, and you can check the overall health of the service at any time using the AWS Service Health Dashboard.